 Thanks for your interest in Audible!
 We’re so glad you’re inspired by our mission.
 As you read more about our workplace culture and mission, we think you’re going to be excited about your decision to apply to work with us.

 You’re making a strong start by deciding to prepare as much as possible.
-Our hiring page is filled with information designed to help you advance in your process as a candidate, so you’re already ahead of the curve just by reading this.
+Our interview and hiring process page is filled with information designed to help you advance in your process as a candidate, so you’re already ahead of the curve just by reading this.

 In addition to making this process as enjoyable, transparent, and supportive as possible, we’re here to tell you what helped us, and what our recruiting team will be looking for in applications and interviews.